jrudoler/jrudoler.github.io/books.md

 > "Any brain worth a nickel knows books are good for us." \
 > \- Kurt Vonnegut

-A running list of things I've been reading...
+A non-exhaustive list of things I've been reading (since ~2020)...

 ## Fiction
 - The Candy House (Jennifer Egan)